 You can’t miss the colorful and whimsical mural at Neato Burrito in New Cumberland.
 Local artist Stephen Michael Hass spent approximately a month transforming the entire side of the building with this eye-catching street art that provides the ideal backdrop for the perfect Instagram image.

 A lovely 1943 vintage red caboose at Adams-Ricci Park recognizes the importance of the railroads to this region – particularly the nearby Enola Freight Yard.
 The caboose was dedicated in 2005 in conjunction with the freight yard’s 100th-anniversary celebration.

-> Cumberland Valley Railroad Museum – Shippensburg
+Cumberland Valley Railroad Museum and the Conrail Museum– Shippensburg

-> Iron Furnace – Boiling Springs
+Iron Furnace – Boiling Springs